13 Mouthwatering Diwali Sweet Dishes For A Yummy Tummy

 • Take a deep non-stick pan and cook the sugar in 1½ cups water, till the sugar gets dissolved.

-• Add milk and cook on a medium heat for 12minutes or till multi-string consistency of syrup reaches.
+• Add milk and cook on medium heat for 12 minutes or till the multi-string consistency of syrup reaches.

 • To the liquid glucose and ghee, add rose syrup and red color and mix well.

-• Add almond powder and cashew nut powder, after taking the mixture from heat and mix well.
+• Add almond powder and cashew nut powder, after taking the mixture from heat and mixing well.
 Knead to make a soft dough.

 • Now spread the dough on a greased aluminum tray.
 Smoothen the surface of the mixture with a spatula and set aside for 1-2 hours.